-The USS Prairie AD-15 was a Dixie Class Destroyer Tender.
+The USS Prairie AD-15 was a Dixie Class Destroyer tender.
 It provided maintenance assistance to various warships from 1939 to 1993.
-Shortly after being decommissioned, the ship was sent to India in order to be scrapped.
+Shortly after being decommissioned it was sent to India in order to be scrapped.
 The USS Prairie AD-15 carried its most notable operations during World War II and the Vietnam War.
 As impressive the ship's workshop capabilities were, so was the initiative from its time in Taiwan called People-to-People, which had as objective the extension of its aid-oriented mission by sheltering children and providing medical care.

 Class and type: Dixie-Class Destroyer Tender